United States Regiments & Batteries > Massachusetts

 Battle of Cedar Creek

-Non-Veterans left front.
+Non-Veterans left the front.

 November 7 Non-Veterans mustered out.
 Provost duty at Headquarters of Middle Military Division and Army of the Shenandoah at Winchester